vijithassar/multiverse-json/README.md

 }
 ```

-Readability and syntactic clarity are major goals for this JSON file, so it is absolutely the responsibility of the renderer or build tool to examine the first character of the additional attribute and allow the shorthand.
+Readability and syntactic clarity are major goals for this JSON file, so it is absolutely the responsibility of the renderer or compilation tool to examine the first character of the additional attribute and allow the shorthand.
 Don't skip this when writing your renderer!
 It will help your users, readers, and developers a lot!
 Additional attributes around references should in most cases be rendered with a span tag instead of a div, so as to not introduce any unexpected line breaks.
-If you do need a block level element, it should be provided by the renderer, build tool, styling, or default order markup, not introduced by the use of reference syntax in the data file. **The use of limited scope structural markup, most notably p tags, will limit the visibility of unwanted inline rendering caused by using spans instead of divs for reference attribute shorthand.**
+If you do need a block level element, it should be provided by the renderer, compilation tool, styling, or default order markup, not introduced by the use of reference syntax in the data file. **The use of limited scope structural markup, most notably p tags, will limit the visibility of unwanted inline rendering caused by using spans instead of divs for reference attribute shorthand.**

 Note the slight difference here between the compilation tool and other client applications: the compilation tool *should support the attribute shorthand* to encourage syntactic clarity when the data file is being written.
 However, other client applications beyond the compilation tool are *still free to ignore those attributes* because the data source can't reasonably expect to mandate implementation for every possible use case.